 - The test is the beginning - not the end.
 Your PGx test results don’t do anything on their own; the value of PGx is when your doctor uses this information as a tool in making medication decisions for you.

 - Your doctor has your health history.
-DNA is just one factor that influences how medications will work for you.
-Your doctor has both the necessary additional information and the expertise to apply it to your medication and dosage decisions.
+DNA is just one factor that can influence how medications will work for you.
+Your doctor has both the necessary additional information and the expertise to apply it to your medication decisions.

 - Medication decisions should be made with your doctor.
 Regardless of whether it’s your doctor or an independent physician who orders the test for you, it’s important that any medication changes are made under your doctor’s care.
 Never stop taking a medication or adjust your dose without first talking with your doctor.

 I realize that PGx is a complicated topic and having a productive conversation with your doctor about it may sound intimidating.
 So we put together 3 key steps to take when talking to your doctor about PGx.

 1. Introduce pharmacogenomics to your doctor

 PGx isn’t new - it’s been around for years - but traditionally, it hasn’t been a standard part of patient care.
 Your doctor may or may not be familiar with PGx and could have questions or concerns about using PGx information in your care.

 Because PGx isn’t standard yet, doctors may be cautious about how trustworthy it is.
 Be sure to share that PGx as a science is backed by clinical evidence.
 Our patient toolkit gives you an entire section of information for providers - including information about the science behind PGx - that you can give to your doctor to help answer her or his questions.